celestiaorg/op-plasma-celestia/README.md

 ## Overview:

-This repo implements a celestia `da-server` for plasma mode using generic commitments.
+This repo implements a celestia `da-server` for Alt-DA mode using generic commitments.

 The `da-server` connects to a celestia-node running as a sidecar process.